ardissam0/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+1. Express can set web application settings like the port to use for connecting.
+2. Express helps manage routes and requests

 - [ ] Describe Middleware?

+Middleware are functions that act as checkpoints, between the client and server, to validate if a request is a good or bad.

 - [ ] Describe a Resource?

+A resource is an object with a type, associated data, relationships to other resources, and a set of methods that operate on it. like a RESTful API.

 - [ ] What can the API return to help clients know if a request was successful?

+You can return a status.json 200 code to let clients know a request was successful.

 - [ ] How can we partition our application into sub-applications?

+You can use express router to partition the application into sub-applications.

 ## Minimum Viable Product